nullifedmirror/notTube/README.md

-# nTube (notYouTube)
+# nTube (not[You]Tube)

 The sort of lightweight YouTube client.
-That also supports BitChute.
+That also supports other services.

 Information:
-> - Release: 1.4.4-rc2
+> - Release: 1.5.0-indev
-- Status: nullUtil 2.7 cleanup (Remove UNUSED code)
+- Status: Rewrite finish up

 ## Reminder